Tenaha, Texas: Education

 Public education in the town of Tenaha is provided by the Tenaha Independent School District.
 The best known alumnus of Tenaha High School is Jim Wilkinson (James R. Wilkinson), who gave up plans to become an undertaker to go to work for Republican Congressman Dick Armey in 1992.
 He served as General Tommy R. Franks' director of strategic communications, and is deputy national security advisor for communications as of December 2003.

 Media

-The Light and Champion, a news and information company, marked its 140th year of operation in 2017.
-It serves Shelby County, as well as Logansport, Louisiana.
-The Light and Champion produces a weekly print edition, a weekly free-distribution print product called The Merchandiser, operates a web site, www.lightandchampion.com, and a Facebook page.
-The Light and Champion is owned by Moser Community Media, based in Brenham, Texas.
+The Light and Champion, a news and information company, serves Shelby County, as well as Logansport, Louisiana.